chef/chef-web-docs/chef_master/source/windows.rst

 .. tag resource_package_windows_providers

 ``Chef::Provider::Package``, ``package``
-   When this short name is used, the chef-client will attempt to determine the correct provider during the chef-client run.
+   When this short name is used, the Chef Infra Client will attempt to determine the correct provider during the Chef Infra Client run.

 ``Chef::Provider::Package::Windows``, ``windows_package``
    The provider for the Microsoft Windows platform.